George Eliot: Career in fiction

 In 1857, when she was 37 years of age, "The Sad Fortunes of the Reverend Amos Barton", the first of the three stories included in Scenes of Clerical Life, and the first work of "George Eliot", was published in Blackwood's Magazine.
-The Scenes (published as a 2-volume book in 1858), was well received, and was widely believed to have been written by a country parson, or perhaps the wife of a parson.
+The Scenes (published as a 2-volume book in 1858) was well received, and was widely believed to have been written by a country parson, or perhaps the wife of a parson.

 Eliot was profoundly influenced by the works of Thomas Carlyle.
 As early as 1841, she referred to him as "a grand favourite of mine", and references to him abound in her letters from the 1840s and 1850s.
 According to University of Victoria professor Lisa Surridge, Carlyle "stimulated Eliot's interest in German thought, encouraged her turn from Christian orthodoxy, and shaped her ideas on work, duty, sympathy, and the evolution of the self."
 These themes made their way into Evans's first complete novel, Adam Bede (1859).
 It was an instant success, and prompted yet more intense curiosity as to the author's identity: there was even a pretender to the authorship, one Joseph Liggins.
-This public interest subsequently led to Marian Evans Lewes's acknowledgment that it was she who stood behind the pseudonym George Eliot.
+This public interest subsequently led to Mary Anne Evans Lewes's acknowledgment that it was she who stood behind the pseudonym George Eliot.
 Adam Bede is known for embracing a realist aesthetic inspired by Dutch visual art.

 The revelations about Eliot's private life surprised and shocked many of her admiring readers, but this did not affect her popularity as a novelist.
 Her relationship with Lewes afforded her the encouragement and stability she needed to write fiction, but it would be some time before the couple were accepted into polite society.
 Acceptance was finally confirmed in 1877 when they were introduced to Princess Louise, the daughter of Queen Victoria.
 The queen herself was an avid reader of all of Eliot's novels and was so impressed with Adam Bede that she commissioned the artist Edward Henry Corbould to paint scenes from the book.

 When the American Civil War broke out in 1861, Eliot expressed sympathy for the Union cause, something which historians have attributed to her abolitionist sympathies.
 In 1868, she supported philosopher Richard Congreve's protests against governmental policies in Ireland and had a positive view of the growing movement in support of Irish home rule.